The Importance Of Elastin To Cardiovascular Health

 This decline obviously affects the amount of elastin in blood vessels.
 This causes them to become stiffer and stiffer.
 Heart-related issues such as high blood pressure, stroke, and heart failure can result from the stiffening of blood vessels.

 Medical experts did not know of any medication until now that can be used to improve elastin levels in mature human tissue.
-Yet, a drug with potential ability to help with this has been around all this while.
+Yet, a drug with the potential ability to help with this has been around all this while.

-In a 2018 study published in the American Journal of Physiology – Heart and Circulatory Physiology, researchers found that minoxidil may help to make stiff blood vessels supple.
+In a 2018 study published in the American Journal of Physiology-Heart and Circulatory Physiology, researchers found that minoxidil may help to make stiff blood vessels supple.
 This hair loss drug is more popular under the brand name Rogaine.

 Although more popular for fighting balding, minoxidil was originally used as a vasodilator, a type of drug that promotes blood flow.
-Some oral formulations are used for treatment of high blood pressure that does not respond to other mainstream medications.
+Some oral formulations are used for the treatment of high blood pressure that does not respond to other mainstream medications.

 Enhancing elastin deposition in mature tissue